Transportation Development Division

 Garrett.Pedersen@iowadot.us

-The Systems Planning Bureau has four distinct Teams (Grant Program Administration; Modeling, Forecasting and Telemetrics; Planning; and Cartography and Traffic).
+The Systems Planning Bureau has five distinct Teams (Grant Program Administration; Modeling, Forecasting and Telemetrics; Planning; Cartography and Traffic).
 Focus areas include administering several different grant program application processes as well as assisting project sponsors awarded funding by the Transportation Commission navigate the entire project development process; assisting Iowa’s nine Metropolitan Planning Organizations (MPO’s) in creation/operation of urban travel demand models, collecting long-term traffic data, completing long-term traffic forecasts; creation of various long-range plans including the Transportation Commission required State Long-Range Transportation Plan; assisting Iowa’s nine MPO’s and 18 Regional Planning Affiliations with transportation planning activities; and collection of thousands of annual-term traffic counts and creation of numerous web and paper maps including the biennial State Transportation Map.

 Systems Planning website